SGDInstitute/apollo/content/collections/pages/sgdinstitute/giving.md

         content:
           -
             type: text
             text: 'Often referred to as the fly over states, the Midwest is forgotten and underfunded by foundations and the non-profit industrial complex.
+Queer and trans youth in the Midwest are more likely to experience “biased language, victimization, and anti-LGBTQ discriminatory school policies and practices” than in the Northeast or West.*'
+      -
+        type: paragraph
+        content:
+          -
+            type: text
-Queer and trans youth in the Midwest are more likely to experience “biased language, victimization, and anti-LGBTQ discriminatory school policies and practices” than in the Northeast or West.*The Midwest Institute for Sexuality and Gender Diversity re-envisions an educational climate that centers the needs and experiences of systemically disadvantaged students and affirms and encourages sexuality and gender diversity. '
+            text: 'The Midwest Institute for Sexuality and Gender Diversity re-envisions an educational climate that centers the needs and experiences of systemically disadvantaged students and affirms and encourages sexuality and gender diversity. '
       -
         type: paragraph
         content: